 Dell’s newly launched workstation is dubbed by the brand as the most powerful Dell 1U rack workstation in the world, going by the name Dell Precision 3930 Rack.

-The workstation offers powerful performance as a compact solution in the industrial makeover.
+The workstation offers a powerful performance as a compact solution in industrial makeover.
 The rack height brings better rack density as well as extended operating temperatures than the existing standard models.
 It is further equipped with dust filters and short depth.
 There are legacy ports for seamless integration on complex industrial automation and medical imaging.

 Among other features are the following: